 FATF-style regional bodies

-Eight FATF-style regional bodies (FSRBs) have been established for the purpose of disseminating international standards (40 9 FATF Recommendations) throughout the world.
+Eight FATF-style regional bodies (FSRBs) have been established for the purpose of disseminating the International standards on combating money laundering, financing of terrorism & proliferation (FATF Recommendations) throughout the world.

-The main task of the regional bodies is to devise systems for combating money laundering and terrorist financing in their respective regions.
+The main task of FSRBs is to set up systems for combating money laundering, financing of terrorism and proliferation in their respective regions.

-Based on the results of the typological research, the best practices are disseminated to the private sector, oversight and regulatory bodies, law enforcement and the scientific community.
+Based on the results of typological researches, the best practices are disseminated to the private sector, supervisory and regulatory bodies, law enforcement and the scientific community.

 FATF-style regional bodies:

 - Asia/Pacific Group on combating money laundering (APG)

 - Caribbean Financial Action Task Force (CFATF)

 - Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism of the Council of Europe (MONEYVAL)